 There will be two exams in this course, each exam is worth 20% of your grade (for a total of 40%) of your final grade.
 The format of exams will be multiple choice, true/false, and free response.
 Exams will be administered during class using Respondus Lockdown Browser.
 You must start the exam when the instructor announces the exam passcode.
 You must be physically present in class in order to take each exam.
-There will be no make-up exams, except for documented excused absences (e.g., a medical reason with a valid medical excuse); other documented emergencies may or may not be approved pending decision by the instructor.
+There will be no make-up exams, except for documented excused absences (e.g., a medical reason with a valid medical excuse).
 If you miss an exam without an approved excused absence, you will receive a score of zero on that exam.
 Exams are closed book, to be completed independently, and no notes are allowed.

-Assignments Submitted to eLearning:
+Assignments Submitted to Canvas:

 There will be two assignments in this course.
 Each assignment is worth 7.5% of your grade (for a total of 15%) of your final grade.
 Assignments will vary in nature; for example, they may include online discussion board posts or follow-up work that reflects application of readings and course lectures.
-Detailed instructions for each assignment will be provided in eLearning.
+Detailed instructions for each assignment will be provided in Canvas.

-Paper Submitted to eLearning:
+Paper Submitted to Canvas:

 There will be one paper required in this course.
 This paper is worth 15% of the final grade.
-Instructions are presented below and will be provided in eLearning.
-The paper will be submitted electronically via eLearning as an assignment.
+Instructions are presented below and will be provided in Canvas.
+The paper will be submitted electronically via Canvas as an assignment.
 Papers are to be 4 to 6 pages in length (as specified below), double spaced, 12-point font, with 1-inch margins.
 Paper Instructions:

-Choose one of the common pediatric chronic illnesses covered in this course.
+Choose one of the pediatric chronic illnesses covered in this course.
 Based on what you learned about this disease, via lecture, textbook, and additional reading content, your goals are to: